jlov7/Sentinel-MCP/docs/governance/executive.md

 # Executive Brief: Governance for AI Agents

+**⚠️ Project Context:** This documentation describes a personal R&D exploration project.
+This is **not a commercial product** and I am **not seeking to develop this into a product**.
+The executive brief is provided for educational purposes to illustrate governance concepts for AI agents.

 ## The AI Agent Revolution Is Here

 **2024 marked a turning point.** AI agents moved from demos to production.
 ChatGPT Actions, Claude Tools, and autonomous agent frameworks are being deployed across enterprises.
 These agents can: